 Although the diseases associated with HLA-B27 occur more frequently in men, women can also be affected.
 The signs and symptoms of the diseases associated with HLA-B27 are often milder in women than in men.

 With new genetic testing methods, it is now possible to separate HLA-B27 into subtypes.
-So far, about fifteen different subtypes have been identified.
-The most common in the U.S. are HLA B27*05 and HLA B27*02.
+Over 100 different subtypes of the HLA-B27 gene exist.
+The most common in the U.K. are HLA-B27*05, HLA-B27*04 and HLA B27*02.
 How the presence of these specific subtypes affects the likelihood of developing an autoimmune disease is not yet known.

 What causes the autoimmune disorders associated with HLA-B27?

-Can I be tested for HLA-B27 in my doctor's office?
+Can I be tested for HLA-B27 in my doctor's surgery?

 Should everyone have an HLA-B27 test done?

 Routine testing of the general public is not recommended.
 Usually only those with symptoms should be tested.
-A positive HLA-B27 in a person who does not have symptoms or a family history of HLA-B27-associated disease is not clinically significant.
-It does not help predict the likelihood of developing an autoimmune disease.
-Occasionally a family member of a person who is positive for HLA-B27 and has an autoimmune disorder may be tested, but the test result cannot be used to predict whether the tested person will develop a related autoimmune disease.
+A positive HLA-B27 in a person who does not have symptoms or a family history of HLA-B27-associated disease is not clinically significant or helpful.
+It is not useful for predicting the likelihood of developing an autoimmune disease.